python-pillow/Pillow/docs/handbook/concepts.rst

     * ``BGR;24`` (24-bit reversed true colour)
     * ``BGR;32`` (32-bit reversed true colour)

-However, PIL doesn’t support user-defined modes; if you need to handle band combinations that are not listed above, use a sequence of Image objects.
+However, Pillow doesn’t support user-defined modes; if you need to handle band combinations that are not listed above, use a sequence of Image objects.

 You can read the mode of an image through the :py:attr:`~PIL.Image.Image.mode`